Share

 Foundation Courses

-Depending on your background, you may be required to enroll in foundation courses upon entering the DBA in Finance program.
-Credits for these courses will not be counted toward your DBA degree.
-These courses are offered during August to entering Master of Science in Finance students.
+Depending on your background, you may be required to take foundation courses upon entering the DBA in Finance program.
+These courses are offered during August and do not count toward your DBA degree.
 The foundations courses are:

 • FIN 5201 Finance I (1.5 credits)